bufbuild-ru/docs/docs/curl/usage/index.md

 ## RPC Schema

 Transcoding from the binary Protobuf format to JSON requires access to the schema for the messages in question.
-By default, `buf curl` expects the server to expose the [server](https://github.com/grpc/grpc/blob/master/src/proto/grpc/reflection/v1/reflection.proto) [reflection](https://github.com/connectrpc/grpcreflect-go) [service](https://github.com/grpc/grpc/blob/master/doc/server-reflection.md#known-implementations).If the server doesn't support reflection, you can instead indicate the schema to use via a `--schema` option.
+By default, `buf curl` expects the server to expose the [server](https://github.com/grpc/grpc/blob/master/src/proto/grpc/reflection/v1/reflection.proto) [reflection](https://github.com/connectrpc/grpcreflect-go) [service](https://github.com/grpc/grpc/blob/master/doc/server-reflection.md#known-implementations).

+If the server doesn't support reflection, you can instead indicate the schema to use via a `--schema` option.
 This option accepts the same kind of [inputs](../../reference/inputs/) as `buf build` and `buf generate`, letting you point to Protobuf sources on disk, in a Git repo, or in a [BSR](../../bsr/) module.

 ```console
 $ buf curl \